SciAps/android-manifest/README.md

 && make root.ubi
 ```

-### Regarding Errors...

-1. If you encounter any errors while following this guide, UPDATE this guide.
+### If you encounter any errors while following this guide...

+1. UPDATE this guide.
-2. If you encounter any errors while following this guide that can be resolved via an update to ANY of the repositories, make a Pull Request for that change and a Pull Request for https://github.com/SciAps/android-manifest (to update the corresponding repository pointer)
+2. If the error can be resolved via an *update* to one of the repositories, make the change on the firmware branch (create it if it doesn't exist)
+3. If a change was made to a repo, be sure to also update https://github.com/SciAps/android-manifest/blob/master/sciapsinstruments.xml to change the corresponding repository pointer to "firmware" if it is not already set